interlay/interbtc-api/README.md

 import { createTestKeyring } from "@polkadot/keyring/testing";
 const keyring = createTestKeyring();
 const keypair = keyring.getPairs()[0];
-polkaBTC.setAccount(keypair);
+interBTC.setAccount(keypair);
 ```

-The different functionalities are then exposed through the `PolkaBTCAPI` instance.
+The different functionalities are then exposed through the `InterBTCAPI` instance.

 Certain API calls require a parameters of type `AccountId`.
 For testing, an empty accountId will suffice: